Fully Funding Public Education

 All families need access to affordable health care.
 At certain times in my life, I have been unable to afford the life-saving asthma medication that I need, and I believe that no one should have to choose between paying their rent, buying food for their children, and getting the medical care they need.

-As your representative, I would support comprehensive and affordable health care for all Minnesotans.
-I would fight to ensure universal health care coverage, control prescription drug costs, prevent surprise medical bills, establish programs to give children a healthy start in life, and support health services for refugees, people experiencing homelessness, and those with mental illnesses.
+I support comprehensive and affordable health care for all Minnesotans.
+In the legislature, I fight for policies that ensure universal health care coverage, control prescription drug costs, prevent surprise medical bills, establish programs to give children a healthy start in life, and support health services for refugees, people experiencing homelessness, and those with mental illnesses.

 COVID-19 has starkly exposed the vast inequalities in our health care system.
 No one should die because of their lack of insurance.
 But tragically, that is already happening--a 17-year-old boy in Los Angeles County died after he was denied treatment at an urgent care clinic because he lacked insurance.
 During the pandemic and afterward, we must ensure that everyone, including our most vulnerable, are assured of access to the health care they need.